Chokhi Dhaani / Jaipur

 Jaipur impressed me.
-While driving on the University Road leading up to Hotel Clarks Amer, it gave a feel of a mid-Eastern city (Dubai or Doha) replete with gigantic grunting construction machines peeping out of neatly-defined very foreign-looking boundaries ( I guess a World Trade Center is getting built there).
+While driving on the University Road leading up to Hotel Clarks Amer, seek it gave a feel of a mid-Eastern city (Dubai or Doha) replete with gigantic grunting construction machines peeping out of neatly-defined very foreign-looking boundaries ( I guess a World Trade Center is getting built there).
 The smooth wide road dotted with street lights (that actually worked) and lined by steel-and-glass architecture gave a very international feel.
-For me, Jaipur is an old halt – I have visited it several times, done all the touristy things and even once got my car accidented.
+For me, this Jaipur is an old halt – I have visited it several times, done all the touristy things and even once got my car accidented.
 But it’s the first time I felt that the city has actually progressed well.
 Compared to Agra (the other angle in North India’s Golden Triangle), it came off as the bigger, neater and more responsible cousin.
 However, the drive to Jaipur didn’t offer anything smooth as this portion of the axis is still under construction – perhaps a couple of years down the line, Agra-Jaipur Highway will give stiff competition to the current Delhi-Jaipur one.

 Chokhi Dhani